telerik/ajax-docs/controls/htmlchart/troubleshooting/known-issues/problem-with-using-formatting-specifiers-in-labels-and-tooltips.md

 >note As of **Q3 2012** , the [ClientTemplate]({%slug htmlchart/functionality/clienttemplate/overview%}) property can expose additional columns for the series	labels and tooltips.
 With this you are able to specify a date set as a simple string.

 Nevertheless, there is a possible approach that will allow you to format the labels in a non-numerical x-axis.
-For example,let’s take the items in an x-axis whose labels should display a month given an object of type **DateTime**.Follow these steps to format the labels accordingly:
+For example,let’s take the items in an x-axis whose labels should display a month given an object of type **DateTime**.
+Follow these steps to format the labels accordingly:

 1. On the server side, iterate through the data source that is used for populating the x-axis items.
 1. Get the **DateTime** value of the current data source record.